wp-plugins/listly/readme.txt

 Yes, Listly tracks how many views each list sees on each domain where it's embedded (and where people voted).

-Click on the total view count and that will open a lightbox and display all the view metrics broken down by domain.
+Click on the total view count & that will open a lightbox and display all the view metrics broken down by domain.

-You can click on URL in that list and take you to the blog post URL.
+You can click on URL in that list & take you to the blog post URL.

-= Can I turn off voting and letting people add to my list? =
+= Can I turn off voting & letting people add to my list? =

 Yes, its a pro feature.

 = Can I see who's voted? =

 Yes, click on the total number of votes.
-And then you can see who's liked and disliked any given item.
+And then you can see who's liked & disliked any given item.

-You can click on the person's avatar and follow them to their profile.
+You can click on the person's avatar & follow them to their profile.

 = Do I have to use the plugin? =

 No, there's a javascript option.
-We'd recommend the plugin for performance reasons and for SEO reasons.
+We'd recommend the plugin for performance reasons & for SEO reasons.
 The plugin caches lists locally, offering a second level of caching beyond the caching offered on Listly.
 Also the Listly list does not appear to the search engines as a widget, but as text so your list content is fully indexed.

 = Are changes reflected on my embeded blog post? =

 Yes, the list is first loaded from cache (on your Wordpress install or on Listly).
-Once the list is loaded it calls to Listly to check for changes and then those changes are shown on your blog.
+Once the list is loaded it calls to Listly to check for changes & then those changes are shown on your blog.

 == Screenshots ==